MV Doulos Phos: Terrorist attack

-In 1995, in order to conform to then new SOLAS regulations, she was fitted with a sprinkler system and combustible wall panels were removed and replaced.
-This unfortunately meant the loss of many of her wall murals that had been installed by Costa.
+In 1995, in order to conform to the then new SOLAS regulations, she was fitted with a sprinkler system, and combustible wall panels were removed and replaced.
+This unfortunately meant the loss of many of the wall murals that had been installed by Costa Lines.

 In 2006, while in Bahrain, a satellite communication system was installed.

 Decommissioning

-In 2009, while Doulos was in dry dock in Singapore, a survey conducted by the ship's classification society RINA found numerous significant problems and works with the ship's machinery, structure, and systems that would need to have been completed by 31 December 2009 for the ship's certificates to be reissued and the ship to continue sailing.
-Because the shipyard servicing the Doulos would not accept the ship for repairs until September 2010, and the cost of the work would be a total in excess of 10 million euros, and the limited ministry that Doulos would have after the repairs, it was decided to end Doulos Ministry at the end of 2009, instead of 2010 as originally planned.
+In 2009, while Doulos was in dry dock in Singapore, a survey conducted by the ship's classification society, RINA, found numerous significant problems with the ship's machinery, structure, and systems that would require work to have been completed by 31 December 2009 for the ship's certificates to be reissued and allow continued sailing.
+The shipyard servicing the Doulos would not accept the ship for repairs until September 2010; with the cost of the work exceeding 10 million euros, and the limited ministry that the ship would have after the repairs, it was decided to end the Doulos Ministry at the end of 2009, instead of 2010 as originally planned.
 The ship was offered for scrap at the end of 2009 when her operational certification expired.
 A caretaker crew remained with Doulos, expecting to sail her to the breakers.

 New owners

-On 18 March 2010, Doulos again escaped the breakers and had a new owner, Mr. Eric Saw, director and chief executive of BizNaz Resources International Pte Ltd in Singapore.
+On 18 March 2010, Doulos was purchased by a new owner, Eric Saw, director and chief executive of BizNaz Resources International Pte Ltd in Singapore.
 She was renamed Doulos Phos (Servant of Light).

-In 2015, her current owners formed a joint venture with two other companies with the intention of converting the ship into a luxury hotel.
-That August the ship was towed out of Singapore to Batam, Indonesia, to be refurbished before moving to the Island of Bintan to become part of a US$25 million hotel resort.
+In 2015, BizNaz formed a joint venture with two other companies with the intention of converting the ship into a luxury hotel.
+That August the ship was towed out of Singapore to Batam, Indonesia, to be refurbished before moving to Bintan Island to become part of a US$25 million hotel resort.
 In October 2015 she went into drydock, where her hull was refurbished.
 Steel reinforcement bracing was added inside her hull to support her weight on dry land.
 She was then towed to a location adjacent to the Bandar Bentan Telani Ferry Terminal.
 Using a system of pulling cables and air bags, the ship was hoisted onto the promontory point.
 This marked the end of her career as a floating ship.

 Hotel conversion

 In February 2016 the ship was officially renamed Doulos Phos, The Ship Hotel and began conversion into a luxury hotel.
-The conversion is expected to retain the ship's bridge and engine room as part of the Maritime Heritage Museum.
-Decks A and B are used as the hotel.
+The conversion was expected to retain the ship's bridge and engine room as part of a Maritime Heritage Museum, and Decks A and B to be used as the hotel.
 Originally scheduled to open in late 2016, workers and heavy equipment were still on the site in November 2017.
 The hotel opened in 2019 with 104 rooms, all with a sea view.
-The hotel closed during the COVID-19 pandemic in 2020 and remains closed as of August 2022.
+The hotel closed during the COVID-19 pandemic in 2020 and reopened in August 2022.
+In an August 21, 2025 interview with CNN, Saw, claimed he had spent around 23 million Singapore dollars ($18 million) of his own money transforming it into a luxury hotel.